Back to all posts

 3. Create placeholders for missing capabilities

-5. Create a resource management plan
+5. Create a resource plan

 6. Effectively manage the team